1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 News Items

-All the dead limbs on the pine trees have been removed by the sturdy efforts of Mr. Silva who now occupies the house which was formerly the seat of acticity of the player-piano.
+All the dead limbs on the pine trees have been removed by the sturdy efforts of Mr. Silva who now occupies the house which formerly was the seat of activity of the player-piano.
 The large pile of pine branches is being used for firewood.
 It furnishes morning work for Billy.
-When the weather permits he works for a period to the dishwashing period.
+When the weather permits he works for a period equivalent to the dishwashing period.

 The kitchen is the happy recipient of a new coat of paint; it is fine for the kitchen but it was rough on the painters.